dpsmith/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

 The Secure Launch Resource Table is missing a required entry within it.
-This implies the pre-launch code did not properly setup the SLRT.
+This implies the pre-launch code did not properly set up the SLRT.

 ======  =================
 Name:   SL_ERROR_SLRT_MAP